CMS-LUMI-POG/PileupTools/README.md

 * `plotShifts.py`: Plots the difference between the pileup scenario generated with the nominal inelastic cross section with the systematically shifted scenarios.

+* `makeBunchDistributions.py`: This script takes the brilcalc output files and generates a set of histograms, one for each fill, with the relative bunch-by-bunch distributions for each fill.
+See the README in `Results2018UL/` for more details.

-The `Results2017UL/` and `Results2018UL/` contain the results for the generation of the 2017 and 2018 UL scenarios and some more specific documentation on the details of the process.
+The directories `Results2017UL/` and `Results2018UL/` contain the results for the generation of the 2017 and 2018 UL scenarios and some more specific documentation on the details of the process.

 ### Tools for other pileup scenarios